 The gig economy is beneficial for the Malaysian authorities, but, for gig workers, it may not be as beneficial as it seems.
 Here’s why:

-• They will also face problems securing loans from bank or any financial authorities as their opinions are automatically reduced due to them not being recognised as a full-time employee
+- They will also face problems securing loans from banks or any financial authorities as their opinions are automatically reduced due to them not being recognised as a full-time employee

-With more than 50% of freelances not having a retirement plan, and 55% with less than three months financial buffer, the financial situation for gig workers is not as ideal as they would like to be.
+With more than 50% of freelancers not having a retirement plan, and 55% with less than three months of financial buffer, the financial situation for gig workers is not as ideal as they would like to be.

-Till date, there is still no specific regulations, law, or guideline to protect the welfare of the gig workers except for the provisions under the Self-Employment Social Security Act 2017 [Act 789], which require self-employed individuals to register and contribute under this scheme.
+To date, there are still no specific regulations, laws, or guidelines to protect the welfare of gig workers except for the provisions under the Self-Employment Social Security Act 2017 [Act 789], which require self-employed individuals to register and contribute under this scheme.

 Future of the Gig Economy

-The Malaysia’s Gross Domestic Product has improved tremendously as the gig economy has helped individuals to secure additional income or presented them with employment to those that were jobless.
+Malaysia’s Gross Domestic Product has improved tremendously as the gig economy has helped individuals to secure additional income or presented them with employment to those who were jobless.to gig economy include:

 FAQs